boardflare/website/pages/apps/excel/freegpt.md

 # FreeGPT for Excel

-Unlimited free AI running locally in Excel.
+Unlimited free AI functions running locally in Excel.

 ## Overview

-Provides unlimited free and secure AI by using a small model ([currently Gemma2 2B](https://ai.google.dev/gemma)) that runs locally on your computer.
-While incredibly good for its size, it is not as fast and smart as ChatGPT, but maybe is all you need for simple tasks.
+Provides unlimited free and secure AI functions by using a small model that runs locally on your computer.
+While not as fast and smart as ChatGPT, maybe it is all you need for simple tasks.

 ## Features